copernet/copernicus/README.md

 ## Copernicus  [![Build Status](https://travis-ci.org/copernet/copernicus.svg?branch=master)](https://travis-ci.org/copernet/copernicus)

-Copernicus is an alternative implementation of the Bitcoin protocol , written in Golang .
+Copernicus is an alternative implementation of the Bitcoin protocol, written in Golang .

-Why we would choose to use Go ?
-This is because Go has the following advantages:
+Why Go?
+Go has the following advantages:

 * Multi-platform compilation
-* Simple deployment , ditect compilation to promote machine code
+* Simple deployment, direct compilation to machine code
 * High performance
 * Built-in support for high concurrency
-* GC
+* Garbage Collection
 * Rich standard library
 * Static type
 * Type judgment
-* For C support friendly
+* C support friendly
+* Clean code
-* From a project perspective , Go is a well-designed programming language , eg: Code Style , Tool Chain ...
+* Go is a well-designed programming language , eg: Code Style , Tool Chain ...
-* the code of Go is clean code
-* ...

-We are developing now , We expect more developers to join the development of Bitcoin , to contribute to the Bitcoin Community .
+A driven team of architects are heading the development, we welcome all developers to join the development of Bitcoin Golang, to contribute to the Bitcoin Golang Community.

 ## Quick Start
   Read the [Quick Start](/docs/QUICKSTART.md)
 ## Documentation
-We put the document on the gitbook , we  will continue to update the [docs](https://www.copernicuscore.org)
+All our documentation will be continually  update and can be found here [docs](https://www.copernicuscore.org)
 ## Acknowledgments
-* Thanks [btcd](https://github.com/btcsuite/btcd) for full node bitcoin implementation with Go ，[For more details](https://www.copernicuscore.org/btcd.html)
+* [btcd](https://github.com/btcsuite/btcd) for full node bitcoin implementation with Go ，[For more details](https://www.copernicuscore.org/btcd.html)
-* Thanks [secp256k1-go](https://github.com/btccom/secp256k1-go) for bindings to lib-secp256k1 for golang
+* [secp256k1-go](https://github.com/btccom/secp256k1-go) for bindings to lib-secp256k1 for golang